-If a Banksy, Hirst and Blake are what you’ve always dreamed of having on your wall, then artrepublic can certainly help out.
-This chain gallery is one of the best-stocked commercial galleries in the South East, and although it’s easy to walk past this unimposing, modern space as your traverse the vibrant mixture of shops in Brighton’s North Laine, artrepublic is a gem of an art gallery.
-Alongside classic artists like Andy Warhol and Edward Hopper, artrepublic stocks a huge range of local and international urban artists including D*Face, Shephard Fairey, Dan Baldwin, Imbue, Static and Bonnie and Clyde.
-For those with a limited budget, Artrepublic are part of the Own Art scheme which allows buyers to make monthly payments over an agreed period of time.
+If a Banksy, Hirst and Blake are what you dream of having on your wall, then Enter Gallery can help out.
+This gallery is one of the best-stocked commercial galleries in the southeast, and although it’s easy to walk past this unimposing, modern space as your browse the vibrant boutiques in Brighton’s North Laine, Enter Gallery is a gem.
+Alongside classic artists such as Andy Warhol and Peter Blake, the gallery stocks a huge range of local and international urban artists including D*Face, Shephard Fairey, Dan Baldwin, Imbue, Static and Bonnie and Clyde.
+For those with a limited budget, Enter Gallery is part of the Own Art scheme, which allows buyers to make monthly payments over an agreed period of time.

 Enter Gallery, 13 Bond St, Brighton and Hove, Brighton, UK, +44 1273 724829